"en"> The Panama Papers Connection — Epstein's Offshore Architecture | RS Taylor

 Ghislaine Maxwell's conviction is the only criminal prosecution to emerge from the entire Epstein network investigation.
 The Non-Prosecution Agreement that immunized Epstein's co-conspirators in 2007 — later ruled by Judge Marra to have violated the Crime Victims' Rights Act — has never been overturned.
 The co-conspirators it protected remain unnamed in any public record.

-The offshore architecture documented in this narrative — the USVI shells, the Panama Papers matches, the Colonial Bank wire, the NatWest wire with no beneficiary — predates Maxwell's prosecution, survives it, and remains active in the public record.
+The offshore architecture documented in this narrative — the USVI shells, the wire records, the Colonial Bank wire — predates Maxwell's prosecution, survives it, and remains active in the public record.
 The institutions that processed these flows have paid $440 million in combined settlements.
 The flows themselves remain documented, unanswered, and unaccounted for in any criminal proceeding.

 Combined Institutional Settlements